 HOUSING & STUDIO

 The residency studio apartment houses 1-2 persons or a small family.
 The apartment has a large, fully equipped kitchen, bathroom and living room with sleeping alcove.
 The apartment has one 120cm wide bed that it is best suitable for a single person or a couple.
-There is additionally a sofa-bed and a baby cot available for use for example for children or visiting guests.
+There is additionally a sofa-bed available for use for example for children or visiting guests.
 The residence apartment is fully equipped for everyday living with washing machine, bed linen, towels and fully equipped kitchen.

 There is also a large, heated basement space with running water, best suited for rough or large scale work.
 The basement can also be used for workshops, artist talks, screenings or exhibitions.